alexandre-touret/alexandre-touret.github.io/content/posts/pack-ship-java-deployment-distributed-tracing-elasticapm.en.md

 ```

 {{< admonition tip "Why not copying the Java agent directly in the initContainer Docker image execution?" >}}
-The copy must be run with a command specified in the initContainer declaration and cannot be done during the initContainer execution (i.e., specified in its Docker file).
+The copy must be run with a command specified in the initContainer declaration and cannot be done during the initContainer execution (i.e., specified in its Dockerfile).
 Why?
 The volume is mounted just after the initContainer execution and drops the JAR file copied earlier.
 {{</ admonition >}}

 ## Start the Java Application with the agent
-Last but not least, we can now configure our pods which run our Java applications.
+Last but not least, we can now configure the [pods](https://kubernetes.io/docs/concepts/workloads/pods/) where we run our Java applications.

 We will use the ``JAVA_OPTS`` environment variable to configure the location of the Java agent, and [the Elastic APM Java system properties](https://www.elastic.co/guide/en/apm/agent/java/current/configuration.html).

 For instance: